microsoft/boll/docs/src/docs/custom-rule.md

 expose properties `include` and `exclude` (both string arrays) that can be set at runtime based on user configuration.
 It must also expose `findFiles()`, which returns a promise that resolves to a list of filenames.

-Since we know the name of the file we want to find and the expected location (`.prettierrc` in the root of the pacakge), there's no need to search for any files.
+Since we know the name of the file we want to find and the expected location (`.prettierrc` in the root of the package), there's no need to search for any files.
 We can simply return a resolved promise.

 ```js